St. Paul police chief: $9.2M cut requested by Mayor Carter will mean fewer cops

 St. Paul Mayor Melvin Carter has asked his police department to trim more than $9 million from its 2021 budget.

-In the e-mail, St. Paul Police Chief Todd Axtell said the proposed $9.2 million cut will mean eliminating jobs, both sworn officers and civilians, “at all ranks.”
+In an e-mail to employees, St. Paul Police Chief Todd Axtell said the proposed $9.2 million cut will mean eliminating jobs, both sworn officers and civilians, "at all ranks."

 "I know this is a hit to our collective soul, especially given the crime trends we're seeing, the ever-increasing calls for service and the needs of the city," Axtell wrote.
 "I shared with the Mayor my disappointment and urged him to reconsider."